 The force and frequency of shaking must be enough to slide particles over the sieve surface, allowing those smaller than the pore size to fall through.
 It is recommended to shake the particle separator at a frequency of at least 1.1 Hz (approximately 1.1 shake per second) with a stroke length of 7 in (or 17 cm).
 For best results, calibrate the frequency of movement over a distance of 7 inches for a specified number of times.
 The number of full movements divided by time in seconds results in a frequency value that can be compared to the 1.1 Hz recommendation.
-For a brief demonstration of the proper force used in separating samples, watch the particle separator movie.

 After shaking is completed, weigh the material on each sieve and on the bottom pan.
 See Table 2 for data entry and procedures to compute the percentage under each sieve.

 |1Cumulative percentage undersized refers to the proportion of particles smaller than a given size.
 For example, on average, 95% of feed is smaller than 0.75 inches, 55% of feed is smaller than 0.31 inches and 35% of feed is smaller than 0.16 inches.|

 |Upper sieve (0.75 inches)||10 grams [a]||a/e * 100 = 10/200 * 100 = 5%|